 How will they choose the new names?

-Details have yet to be revealed, and it’s unclear if there will be any public input.
+While more specific details have yet to be revealed, it looks like public input will play somewhat of a role.
 Previous names for lines have come directly from City Hall or from the relevant body responsible for introducing the line.
 What kind of name would the British public come up with anyway?
 Based on previous instances maybe something like ‘Ovvy Groobs’ or ‘Trainy McOverground’.

 What’s next, will the DLR get its own moniker?
 Or is Digital Light Rail sufficient in the eyes of TfL?
 With the new DLR carriages on their way into the city, it could be just the right time for them to get renamed too!